Mortgage Protection Insurance Explained: Does Every Homeowner Need It?

 Share:

 Buying a home is a major financial commitment.
 Depending on the loan you choose, you might be signing up for 30 years of payments.
-But what will happen to your home if you suddenly die or become too disabled to work?
+But what happens to a house if the homeowner suddenly passes away or becomes too disabled to work?

-Mortgage protection insurance (MPI) can help your family cover your mortgage under certain circumstances – you can avoid foreclosure if you can no longer work to pay your mortgage.
+Mortgage protection insurance (MPI) can help cover your mortgage under certain circumstances.
+It can also help you avoid foreclosure if you can no longer work to pay your mortgage.

 Let’s take a closer look at what MPI is, what it covers and who might need a policy.

 MPI is a type of insurance policy that helps your family make your monthly mortgage payments if you – the policyholder and mortgage borrower – die before your mortgage is fully paid off.
-Some MPI policies will also offer coverage for a limited time if you lose your job or become disabled after an accident.
-Some companies call it mortgage life insurance because most policies only pay out when the policyholder dies.
+Certain MPI policies also offer coverage for a limited time if you lose your job or become disabled after an accident.

 MPI Vs. PMI